 - The Boundary Wire MUST start at the Fence Transmitter and make a continuous loop back (2A). - Design a layout that is suitable for your yard.
-Sample layouts are provided in this section, and a grid for designing your layout is provided in the back of this guide. - Fence planning software is available online at www.petsafe.net-fence. - Twisting the Boundary Wire cancels the signal and allows your pet to cross over that area safely.
+Sample layouts are provided in this section, and a grid for designing your layout is provided in the back of this guide. - Fence planning software is available online at www.petsafe.net/fence.
+After you have planned and saved your layout online, contact our Customer Care Center to review and refine your layout. - Twisting the Boundary Wire cancels the signal and allows your pet to cross over that area safely.
 Plastic or metal piping will not cancel the signal.
 Twist the Boundary Wire 10 to 12 times per foot to cancel the signal (2A).